 - Park St (San Jose to Otis)

 Priorities for Selecting Underground Utility Districts

 This list is a working list and no priority or approval should be assumed.
-The list will continue to be updated as the DNB meets.
 Per the policy, the priorities for selecting underground utility districts is as follows:

 To maximize public benefit, the two-tiered, prioritized criteria below will be considered when establishing or selecting areas for undergrounding overhead utility lines.
 However, under City Council direction, any area where overhead utility lines are located in streets, roads, or rights-of-way may be included in an Underground Utility District for engineering, operating, or economic reasons.

 a.
 Road Classification - Aerial facilities located along and adjacent to six (6) classifications of roadway as defined by Public Work’s street classification system as having the greatest trip length, traffic volume and most through traffic.
 These classifications in descending order include: regional artery, island artery, transitional artery, island collector, transitional collector, and local.